alessioborgi/CareConnect/README.md

    - The system will automatically create an SQLite database and populate it with this data when you run the code.

+### How to Run the System

+1. **Run the Main Script**: Execute the main script to set up the OpenAI API key, create the SQLite database, and query the environmental data. ```python main.py```.
+2. **Sample Queries**: After starting the system, you can submit queries in natural language.
+For example:
+ 	- *Please provide the air quality in QRITA.*
+   	- *Show me the air temperature trends in QROB for the last 7 days.*
+	- *What was the average solar radiation on the rooftop in the past year?*